GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 As you explored the scene using the _Hierarchy View_, the _Viewer_ updated to show the geometry you expanded.
 The _Viewer_ also permits scene navigation through direct interaction with the geometry and bounding boxes in its viewport.
 This provides a more intuitive method for scene traversal, which can be invaluable when handling very complex scenes.

-Using the arrow keys, expand the scene hierarchy through the _Viewer:_
+You can expand the scene hierarchy using the arrow keys and the _Viewer:_

 1. In the _Viewer_, select Gaffy's right leg by click-dragging a marquee over its bounding box.
 The leg's bounding box will highlight.